 - Wear an inspirational piece of jewelry.
 I wear a hamsa hand around my neck that inevitably dangles in my face while I’m resting in downward facing dog reminding me “you’ve got this!”

 Forest bathing is a Japanese tradition called “Shinrin-yoku,” or “taking in the forest atmosphere.”
-Unlike the vigor of a Mala, forest bathing is meant to be a calm, low speed experience.
-As leaves begin to bud, and flowers begin to bloom, a forest bath is the perfect way to honor the arrival of Spring.
+Unlike the vigor of a Mala, forest bathing is meant to be a calm, low-speed experience.
+As leaves begin to bud, and flowers begin to bloom, a forest bath is a perfect way to honor the arrival of Spring.
 You could do this by meditating in a lush green area, taking a hike, or even having a picnic.

 Not only are these ideas relaxing from a spiritual perspective, but there are actually scientific advantages behind these inspiring practices, too.
 Many trees give off organic compounds that decrease stress hormones and boost your immune system.

 Comment below if you’ve tried any of these in the past or have plans to create a new ritual this year.
 Happy Spring Equinox!

 Cassie Uhl is the founder and owner of Zenned Out, a jewelry company that handcrafts jewelry with meaning and provides a community that inspires a mindful and spiritual lifestyle.
 Cassie grew up with a open minded, astrology obsessed grandmother and a father that would take her and her sister star gazing in the wee hours of the night.
 These experiences shaped Cassie and Zenned Out into what they are today by bringing spirituality and astrology into the forefront.
 Cassie hopes to give spiritual souls a place to feel at home on the Zenned Out blog and offers handcrafted jewelry with meaningful symbols, powerful gemstones, and mindful quotes to enable people to wear jewelry that aligns with their souls purpose.